xsoulspace/word_by_word_game/packages/wbw_ui_kit/lib/src/theme/THEME_README.md

 # WBW Design Core Style Guide

-This comprehensive style guide outlines the usage rules for components, typography, colors, and spacing in the `wbw_design_core` package.
+This comprehensive style guide outlines the usage rules for components, typography, colors, and spacing in the `wbw_ui_kit` package.
 It ensures consistency and maintainability across your project.

 ## Color Palette